jeanjat/Advanced-Programming-SS2024/README.md

 - numpy for linear algebra
 - random to create a randomic number (mimic)
 - sys to manipulate Python Runtime Environment
+- re to check if a particular string matches a given regular expression
+- os to use the operating system depending functionality
+- shutil for highl level operations on files and collections of files

 ## Landmarks